storyprotocol/documentation/docs/Developers/get-started-with-the-smart-contracts/create-and-register-ip-using-the-spg.md

 *Note: If you want something even more customizable, we recommend simply creating your own ERC-721 collection, and then leveraging the default`registerIp` or `registerDerivativeIp` SPG functions (or `register` if you were to call the IPA registry directly).*

 Configuring your custom collection is actually very simple!
 All you need to do is choose one of the SPG supported collection types, and pass in settings related to your collection.
-Here is sample code for IP minting and registration that utilizes a custom collection for doing so:
+Here is a sample code for IP minting and registration that utilizes a custom collection for doing so:

 ```
 import { StoryProtocolGateway } from "@story-protocol/periphery/StoryProtocolGateway.sol";